KennthShang/PhaBOX/README.md

       --len MINIMUM_LEN
                             predict only for sequence >= len bp (default 3000)
       --rootpth ROOT_PTH
-                            The folder you want to store the outputs of PhaSUITE (default user_0/) --out OUTPUT_PTH
+                            The folder you want to store the outputs of PhaBOX (default user_0/) --out OUTPUT_PTH
                             The output folder under rootpth.
 All the prediction will be stored in this folder. (default out/) --midfolder MID_PTH